A simple proof of the short-time existence and uniqueness for Ricci flow: RESULT

 The bounded Fr\'{e}chet manifold structure of $\me$ is a direct consequence of the following theorem. \begin{theorem}\cite[Theorem 3.35]{muller} Let $\pi :E \rightarrow M$ be a fiber bundle over $M$ equipped with a Riemannian fiber bundle metric and a fibre bundle such that the bundle is of bounded geometry.
-Then the space of smooth sections $\Gamma(\pi)$ can be given the structure of a bounded Fr\'{e}cht manifold. \end{theorem} \begin{cor} The space $\me$ has the structure of a bounded Fr\'{e}chet manifold. \end{cor} \begin{proof} Consider the bundle $\pi : T^*M \otimes T^*M \rightarrow M$ (symmetric tensor product of the cotangent bundle $T^*M$).
+Then the space of smooth sections $\Gamma(\pi)$ can be given the structure of a bounded Fr\'{e}cht manifold. \end{theorem} \begin{cor} The space $\me$ has the structure of a bounded Fr\'{e}chet manifold.
+Furthermore, $ \me $ is an $ MC^{\infty} $-Fr\'{e}chet manifold. \end{cor} \begin{proof} Consider the bundle $\pi : T^*M \otimes T^*M \rightarrow M$ (symmetric tensor product of the cotangent bundle $T^*M$).
 We can endow this bundle with a Riemannian bundle metric $<.,.>$ of bounded geometry.
 The space $\me$ is the space of all sections of the fiber bundle $\mathrm{Riem}(M)$ defined pointwise as the positive definite elements (pointwise an open convex cone).
 Now, any section of $\pi$ with values in $\mathrm{Riem}(M)$ has an open neighborhood $\mathcal{U}$ contained in $\mathrm{Riem}(M)$, and as $\pi$ is a vector bundle with a metric of bounded geometry, we can conclude that $\mathrm{Riem}(M)$ is of bounded geometry.
-Therefore, Theorem~\ref{boun} follows that $\me$ the structure of a bounded Fr\'{e}chet manifold. \end{proof} A vector field on an infinite dimensional Fr\'{e}chet manifold may have no, one ore multiple integral curves locally.
+Therefore, Theorem~\ref{boun} follows that $\me$ the structure of a bounded Fr\'{e}chet manifold.
+Since transition mappings are globally Lipschitz, it follows by \cite[Lemma B.1]{gl} that they are of class $ MC^{\infty} $ and therefore $ \me$ is an $ MC^{\infty} $-Fr\'{e}chet manifold. \end{proof} A vector field on an infinite dimensional Fr\'{e}chet manifold may have no, one ore multiple integral curves locally.
 However, a vector field on a bounded Fr\'{e}chet manifold always has a unique integral curve.
-More precisely, \begin{theorem}\cite[Theorem 5.1]{ka} Let $\xi :M \rightarrow TM$ be a vector field.
+More precisely, \begin{theorem}\cite[Theorem 5.1]{ka} Let $\xi :M \rightarrow TM$ be an $ MC^k $-vector field, $ k\geq1 $.
 Then there exits an integral curve for $\xi$ at $p \in M$.
-Furthermore, any two such curves are equal on the intersection of their domains. \end{theorem} Since the space of all Riemannian metrics on a closed manifold has the structure of a bounded Fr\'{e}chet manifold, we use this result to proof the short-time existence of the Ricci flow. \begin{theorem} There exists a unique solution $g(t)$ to the Ricci flow equation for $t \in [0,T)$ where $T$ depends on the initial metric. \end{theorem} \begin{proof} Suppose $\mathcal{X}$ is the $MC^{\infty}$ smooth vector field on $\me$ that maps a Riemannian metric $g$ to $-2 Rc(g)$.
-Then the Ricci flow curve is the smooth integral curve of this vector field.
-Hence the Theorem~\ref{ex} guarantees its local existence and uniqueness with any initial metric at $t=0$. \end{proof} \begin{remk} Note that $\mc$-differentiability is stronger and implies differentiability in the sense of Michel and Bastiani. \end{remk}
+Furthermore, any two such curves are equal on the intersection of their domains. \end{theorem} As an immediate corollary we get the following result. \begin{theorem} Let $ M $ be a closed Einstein manifold.
+There exists a unique solution $g(t)$ to the Ricci flow equation for $t \in [0,T)$, where $T$ depends on the initial metric. \end{theorem} \begin{proof} The manifold $ \me $ of Riemannian metrics of $ M $ is an $ MC^{\infty} $-Fr\'{e}chet manifold by Corollary \ref{boun}.
+Consider the vector field